nirrraj/assessment-node-express/conceptual.md

 - What is middleware?

 Middleware is code that runs in the middle of the request-response cycle.
-It handles intermediate steps which may include things like validating inputs, translating certain processes for backend work, and routing errors of various types.
+It handles intermediate steps which may include things like validating inputs, translating data values for backend work (e.g., parsing JSON), and routing errors of various types.

 - What does the `next` function do?